 Reading maps.
 Riding the Metro.
 Seeing the French countryside.
 Experiencing a different education system.
-Grabbing a coffee at a local cafe.
+Grabbing a coffee at a local café.
 Exchanging ideas with people from across the globe.

 Study abroad offers a unique kind of education, an education that challenges ideas and truly transforms people through cultural exchange and community engagement.

-Fordham College at Rose Hill students now have access to three Fordham Centers abroad: Fordham in Granada, Fordham in London, and Fordham in Pretoria.
+Fordham College at Rose Hill students now have access to three Fordham centers abroad, in Granada, London, and Pretoria.
 In addition to our Fordham Centers, students have the opportunity to immerse themselves in yearlong, semester-long, and summer study abroad programs on six continents.

-In the 2012-2013 academic year, 363 FCRH students from 37 majors participated in study abroad in seven world regions and more than 35 countries.
+In the 2014-2015 academic year, 252 FCRH students from 37 majors participated in study abroad in seven world regions and more than 35 countries.